elijahr/build-farm/README.md

 ## Use cases

-* Parallel build cluster
 * Cross-compiling for embedded systems
+* Parallel build farm
-* Continuous Integration across a matrix of targets
+* Continuous integration across a matrix of architectures

 ## Supported targets